 I still remember the excitement of creating and launching the first ADCook.com website.
 In retrospect, by today’s standards, it was, well… pretty funky.
-I can laugh now because back then we were all shooting from the hip, and just making it up as we went along.
+I can laugh now because back then, we were all shooting from the hip and just making it up as we went along.
 There was no WordPress or Webflow, no plugins, or “mobile-friendly” versions.
 In many ways, it was simpler because there was no limitation except what you imagined.
 Anything was possible (except it really wasn’t).
-The internet was brand new and many websites we take for granted today, like Google, Facebook, and YouTube didn’t even exist yet.
+The internet was brand new, and many websites we take for granted today, like Google, Facebook, and YouTube, didn’t even exist yet.
 In many ways, we were Internet pioneers, boldly going where no code had before.
-Software choices were limited, computers were slow and internet speeds were ridiculously clunky at best.
-Images had to be as small as possible and saved as interlaced graphics so it loaded over 2,3, or 4 passes (yawn).
-But didn’t stop us.
+Software choices were limited, computers were slow, and internet speeds were ridiculously clunky at best.
+Images had to be as small as possible and saved as interlaced graphics, so it loaded over 2, 3, or 4 passes (yawn).
+But it didn’t stop us.
 We trekked on.

-I was fortunate to work with a great design team back then and we had a fantastic time creating for this new bold medium known as the World Wide Web (it sounded so ominous at the time).
-In many ways, we enjoyed creating for the internet as much as creating the art itself.
+I was fortunate to work with a great design team back then, and we had a fantastic time creating this new bold medium known as the World Wide Web (it sounded so ominous at the time).
+In many ways, we enjoyed making for the internet as much as creating the art itself.
 And the experience of creating a painting and sharing it online with the world was fresh and exciting.

 • Google.com didn’t exist yet.

 • In January 1996, there were only 100,000 websites, compared to more than 160 million in 2008, and nearly two billion now.

 • The web browser of choice was Netscape Navigator, followed by Microsoft Internet Explorer as a distant second (Microsoft launched IE 3 in 1996).